Skip to the main content

 • The ability to work accurately with details

-• A willingness to put in long hours honing their skills, developing their own style and keeping up with technological changes
+• A willingness to put in long hours honing skills, developing a style, and keeping up with technological changes

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.